zachmann/openid-federation-entity-collection/openid-federation-entity-collection-1_0.md

 -	**entity_claims**: (OPTIONAL) Array of claims to be included in the Entity Info Object included in the response for each collected Entity.
 If this parameter is NOT present it is at the discretion of the responder which claims are included or not.
 If this parameter is present and it is NOT an empty array, each Entity Info Object that represents an Entity MUST include the requested claims unless a specific claim is not available for that Entity.
-Also Claims not present in the array MUST NOT be included in the Entity Info.
+Also Claims that are optional to return and not present in the array MUST NOT be included in the Entity Info.
 If the responder does not support a requested claim, it MUST use the HTTP status code 400 and set the content type to `application/json`, with the error code `unsupported_parameter`.

 -	**ui_claims**: (OPTIONAL) Array of claims to be included in the Entity Type UI Info Object included in the response for each returned Entity.